-Turn the cross arm on the automatic lubricating seal grease cup (59) clockwise until it rests against the cover (see Figure 5).
-This will prevent the grease from escaping when the impeller is removed.
+Before attempting to remove the impeller (2), turn the cross arm on the automatic lubricating seal grease cup (59) clockwise until it rests against the cover (see Figure 5).
+This will prevent the grease in the cup from escaping when the impeller is removed.

-To loosen the impeller (2), tap the vanes in a counterclockwise direction (when facing impeller) with a block of wood or a soft-faced mallet.
+To loosen the impeller, immobilize the shaft (16) and tap the vanes in a counterclockwise direction (when facing impeller) with a block of wood or a soft-faced mallet.
 Unscrew the impeller and replace it if cracked or badly worn.
 Use caution when removing the impeller; tension on the seal spring will be released as the impeller is unscrewed.

-Slide the impeller adjusting shims (61) from the impeller shaft.
+Slide the impeller adjusting shims (61) off the impeller shaft.
 For ease of reassembly, tag and tie the shims, or measure and record their thickness.